MatchCake/MatchCake/README.md

 # Description

-MatchCake is a python package that provide a new [PennyLane](https://pennylane.ai/) device to simulate a particular type of quantum circuits called Matchgate circuits or matchcircuits.
-Those circuits are made with Matchgates, a specific group of parity-preserving gates and nearest-neighbor unitary gates that can be simulated classically in polynomial time.
+MatchCake is a Python package that provides a new PennyLane device for simulating a particular type of quantum circuit called Matchgate circuits or matchcircuits.
+These circuits are made with Matchgates, a specific group of parity-preserving gates and nearest-neighbor unitary gates that can be simulated classically in polynomial time.

 Additionally, MatchCake provides quantum kernels made with [scikit-learn](https://scikit-learn.org/stable/) API to use matchcircuits as a kernel in quantum machine learning algorithms.
-Those kernels can be used in a Support Vector Machine (SVM) for example.
-In the [benchmark/classification](benchmark/classification/README.md) folder, you can find some scripts that use SVM with matchcircuits as a kernel to classify the Iris dataset, the Breast Cancer dataset and the Digits dataset in polynomial time with a high accuracy.
+These kernels can be used in a Support Vector Machine (SVM), for example.
+In the [benchmark/classification](benchmark/classification/README.md) folder, you can find some scripts that use SVM with matchcircuits as a kernel to classify the Iris dataset, the Breast Cancer dataset, and the Digits dataset in polynomial time with high accuracy.